 Game 1 of the rematch against Golden State went down to the wire, thanks to James's 51-point outburst, but Cleveland guard J.R.
 Smith inexplicably dribbled out the clock with the game tied in regulation, before the Warriors pulled away for the win in overtime.
 That represented the Cavs' best chance to get a leg up on their opponents, as the Warriors won the next three games handily to claim their third title in four years.

 Afterward, with questions swirling about his future with the team, James revealed that he had played out the series with a broken right hand after punching a whiteboard in the aftermath of the Game 1 loss.

 Los Angeles Lakers

-On July 1, 2018, James announced that he was moving on to the next chapter of his career by signing with the Los Angeles Lakers, a storied franchise that counted Bryant, Abdul-Jabbar and Magic Johnson among its all-time greats.
+On July 1, 2018, James announced that he was moving on to the next chapter of his career by signing a 4-year, $153.3 million contract with the Los Angeles Lakers, a storied franchise that counted Bryant, Abdul-Jabbar and Magic Johnson among its all-time greats.

-When the Lakers were officially eliminated from playoff contention on March 22, it snapped James' personal marks of 13 consecutive postseasons and eight straight NBA Finals appearances.
+When the Lakers were officially eliminated from playoff contention in March 2019, it snapped James' personal marks of 13 consecutive postseasons and eight straight NBA Finals appearances.
 Capping a difficult first season in Los Angeles, the Lakers announced that their star would miss the final six games because of his lingering groin injury.

 In the summer of 2008, James traveled to Beijing, China, to play with the likes of Bryant, Jason Kidd and Dwyane Wade on the U.S. Olympic basketball team.
 This time around the U.S. team brought home the gold after defeating Spain in the final round.